openmobilityfoundation/mobility-data-specification/general-information.md

 ## Stops

 **Stops** describe vehicle trip end locations in a pre-designated physical place.
-They can vary from docking stations with our without charging, corrals with lock-to railings, or suggested parking areas marked with spray paint.  **Stops** are used in both [Provider](/provider#stops) (including routes and event locations) and [Agency](/agency#stops) (including telemetry data).
+They can vary from docking stations with or without charging, corrals with lock-to railings, or suggested parking areas marked with spray paint.  **Stops** are used in both [Provider](/provider#stops) (including routes and event locations) and [Agency](/agency#stops) (including telemetry data).

 | Field                  | Type                                                        | Required/Optional | Description                                                                                  |
 |------------------------|-------------------------------------------------------------|-------------------|----------------------------------------------------------------------------------------------|